Homeland Party (UK): Noteworthy members

-Steve Laws, the South East organiser of the party and former member of the PA, UK Independence Party, English Democrats and For Britain Movement, who made "migrant hunting" videos targetting refugees in the UK quit Homeland in April 2025 saying it was "going soft" on its remigration policy (the ethnic cleansing of non-white minorities).
+Steve Laws, the former South East organiser of the party and former member of the PA, UK Independence Party, English Democrats and For Britain Movement, who made "migrant hunting" videos targeting refugees in the UK quit Homeland in April 2025 saying it was "going soft" on its remigration policy (the ethnic cleansing of non-white minorities).

 The same year, Alexander Bramham, a gay member of Homeland, was expelled from the party.
 Bramham said that it was due to his opposition to anti-LGBT and fascist views of other Homeland members.